jfpoilpret/fast-arduino-lib/README.md

 FastArduino is a C++ object-oriented library for Arduino boards based on AVR MCU and also bare AVR MCU.

-FastArduino API is documented [here](http://jfpoilpret.github.io/fast-arduino-lib/) and documentation also includes a [simple tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html).
+FastArduino API is documented [here](http://jfpoilpret.github.io/fast-arduino-lib/) and documentation also includes a [tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html).

 FastArduino C++ code is also analyzed by SonarQube and results of this analysis are published from time to time [here](https://sonarcloud.io/dashboard?id=FastArduino-UNO).